tmartin357/pyotp/README.markdown

-# ROTP - The Ruby One Time Password Library
+# PYOTP - The Python One Time Password Library

-A ruby library for generating one time passwords according to [ RFC 4226 ](http://tools.ietf.org/html/rfc4226) and the [ HOTP RFC ](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00)
+A Python library for generating one time passwords according to[ RFC 4226 ](http://tools.ietf.org/html/rfc4226) and the [ HOTP RFC ](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00), ported from Mark Percival's [ ROTP ](https://github.com/mdp/rotp).

 This is compatible with Google Authenticator apps available for Android and iPhone, and now in use on GMail